GabdullinN/loss-landscape-analysis/README.md

 **1. Importing LLA into existing project**

 LLA can be imported by copying src/src_lla into another project's directory.
 For user's convenience all main LLA capabilities can be accessed using functions viz_lla and viz_esd.
-You can check import_example.ipynb too see their application to the case of LeNet trained on MNIST.
+You can check import_example.ipynb to see their application to the case of LeNet trained on MNIST.

 **1.1.
 Loss landscape visualization with viz_lla**